Virtual reality based Machine Learning Arm-Hand Function Evaluation and Support (VAFES)

 The result is new perspectives for improved rehabilitation of arm and hand functions.
 This can significantly improve patient care.

 Motor-parietal cortical neuroprosthesis with somatosensory feedback for restoring hand and arm functions in tetraplegic patients

-A neuroprosthesis is a system which allows a severely disabled person to control an extracorporeal robotic device with his or her thoughts.
-Recent developments in neuroprosthetics have great potential to increase the quality of life and autonomy for paralyzed patients.
+A neuroprosthesis is a system that allows a severely disabled person to control an extracorporeal robotic device with his or her thoughts.
+Recent developments in neuroprosthetics have great potential to increase the quality of life and autonomy of paralyzed patients.
 Although a couple of clinical studies for upper limb cortical prosthesis have been started in the USA many aspects of neuroprosthetic systems remain open to research.
 It is not clear, for example, which areas of the brain are providing the best control signals.
 Most studies so far focused on the motor cortex and its low-level motor commands.
-In a recent human study my colleagues and I at Caltech could demonstrate that high-level cognitive signals which we derived from the posterior parietal cortex (PPC) can be used to drive a neuroprosthesis as well.
+In a recent human, study my colleagues and I at Caltech could demonstrate that high-level cognitive signals which we derived from the posterior parietal cortex (PPC) can be used to drive a neuroprosthesis as well.
 The proposed project intends to combine the signals from both cortical areas – the motor cortex and PPC – to provide improved performance.